SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

     </Vhosts>

 -  ``<Address>``
-   The address of origin server where the virtual host duplicates contents.
+   The address of the origin server where the virtual host duplicates contents.
-   Unlimited number of origin addresses can be added in the list.
+   An unlimited number of origin addresses can be added to the list.
    When there are more than 2 addresses, Active/Active method(Round-Robin) is adopted to choose an address.
    If the origin server port is 80, it can be omitted.

-For example, if the origin server is using a different port such as 8080, then port number has to be specified as 1.1.1.1:8080.
+For example, if the origin server is using a different port such as 8080, then the port number has to be specified as 1.1.1.1:8080.
-There are 8 different types of address based on {IP|Domain}{Port}{Path} format.
+There are eight different types of addresses based on the {IP|Domain}{Port}{Path} format.

 ============================== ==========================
 Address                        Host Header